syntasso/kratix-docs/README.md

 $ yarn install
 ```

-This command will install all the dependencies required to build the website.
+This command will install all the Dependencies required to build the website.
 If you don't have `yarn` installed, check out the [installation guide](https://yarnpkg.com/getting-started/install).

 ## Local Development